 Nuremberg’s Christkindlesmarkt is one of the world’s most famous Christmas markets, a charming winter fairyland sprinkled with picturesque wooden stalls, old-fashioned carousels, and lazy snowflakes.

 The products on offer are renowned for their high quality.
-Neither plastic decorations, nor taped carols are allowed here, so prepare yourself for a truly authentic display of Christmas ornaments, unique toys, and superior handcrafts.
-The same exigency applies to food, therefore your culinary experience will certainly be something special.
+Neither plastic decorations nor taped carols are allowed here, so prepare yourself for a truly authentic display of Christmas ornaments, unique toys, and superior handcrafts.
+The same exigency applies to food, therefore, your culinary experience will certainly be something special.

 Magdeburg Christmas Market